 Hammocks Beach State Park is also a haven for migratory shorebirds.
 These birds come to feed in tidal marshes and rest on the beach in the spring and fall as part of their migration.
 You can spot herons and egrets as well as osprey throughout the park.
 You’ll see bottlenose dolphins swim offshore, while white-tailed deer, raccoon, and gray fox can be spotted within the inland areas.

 Jordan Lake State Recreation Area is a go-to for local birdwatchers.
 The park has 14 miles of hiking trails where spotting bald eagles or ospreys are common.

 This North Carolina State Park is one of the largest summertime homes for bald eagles!
 Ever since they flooded the reservoir in 1983, the vast undisturbed areas of the park offer the perfect home for the American symbol.
 The lake provides plenty of fish for the eagles and the mature forest offers roosting, so the population of bald eagles visiting the area has increased over the years.

 New River State Park

-The New River was named a National Wild and Scenic River in 1976.
-The river wildly winds through what many would say is the best North Carolina mountain scenery.
+The New River is a National Wild and Scenic River.
+It wildly winds through what many would say is the best North Carolina mountain scenery.